kushvahasumit/Peek-Me/README.md

 - Add new notes with a title and content
 - Edit existing notes
 - Delete notes
 - Data persistence using local storage

+## Prerequisites
+Node.js (v14 or higher)
+Git

 ## Install on your local